sorrtory/VKEdu-WebTech/README.md

 ### 7. Extras

-- Set up [Centrifugo](./askme_fedukov/app/utils/notification.py) as a notification service.
+- Set up [Centrifugo](./askme_fedukov/app/utils/notification.py) as a notification service. \
     If someone adds a new answer, everyone, who is on the question's page, will recieve a notification.
-- Set up [cache](./askme_fedukov/app/utils/cache.py) for aside block, which expires after 30 sec and is [filled](./prod/cron.sh) every 1 min.
+- Set up [cache](./askme_fedukov/app/utils/cache.py) for aside block. \
+    By default cache expires after 30 sec, and every 1 min it's [filled](./prod/cron.sh).
+Then it would be obvious that cache works properly.

 ## Conclusion